tigera-solutions/calicocloud-kaas-workshop-demo/EKS-cloud-demo/modules/intrusion-detection-protection.md

 6. Change one of the globalnetworksets from UI and confirm it will trigger alert by pre-defined globalalert policy

-## Steps 2: Introducing a malicious rogue pod to the cluster of storefront, and quarantine it later.
+[WIP]## Steps 2: Introducing a malicious rogue pod to the cluster of storefront, and quarantine it later.

 1. Introducing a malicious rogue pod
 ```bash